-The processes of planning and budgeting – or financial business planning – have changed from a simple mathematical task to real art.
-Today, financial planning is of strategic importance for companies of all shapes and sizes as the consequences of good or bad decisions are appropriate.
+The processes of planning and budgeting or financial business planning have transformed from a simple mathematical task to real art.
+Today, financial planning is of strategic importance for companies of all shapes and sizes.
+The consequences of good or bad decisions are appropriate.
 So, how do professionals plan?

 To determine the new annual budgets, it is no longer enough to just look at the figures of the previous year and use the appropriate weight ratio, depending on what result you would like to achieve.
-Planning is no longer easy.
-Nor is it limited to a once a year event.
+Planning is no longer easy, nor does it happen only once a year.
 Businesses need to do business planning more often as they need to quickly adapt to rapidly changing market conditions.

 Nevertheless, CCH Tagetik’s research on trends in planning has a notable punchline: the stories of failed organizations are telling.
 Do not repeat the mistakes of others, but learn from them.
-Ambitious parents teach their children to (always) pursue higher goals because these – both in private life and in business – can only be achieved if we know them and know the ways to achieve them.
+Ambitious parents teach their children to (always) pursue higher goals – both in private life and in business.
+And these goals are achievable only if we know them and know the ways to achieve them.
 This is where planning enters the big picture.

 The aforementioned research finds that 27% of companies still use classic tables for planning, as they haven’t heard of nor used process automation, data management, or the so-called financial intelligence.
 Among companies that use dedicated planning software, as many as 45% use old, practically outdated solutions.
 This applies to the United States, in many less developed countries the share of such companies is (way) higher.